 - Q Can smoking cause acid reflux?

-- Q What effect do canned foods have on acid reflux?
+- Q What causes acid reflux?